 Tip 5: Keeping track of your expenses

 Christmas invariably ends up costing more than expected.
-There’s always that small gift or decoration you weren’t planning on buying but couldn’t resist, and of course there’s the cost of all that food and drink!
-It all adds up so it’s worth keeping a record of how much you’re spending and on what.
+There’s always that small gift or decoration you weren’t planning on buying but couldn’t resist, and of course, there’s the cost of all that food and drink!
+It all adds up, so it’s worth keeping a record of how much you’re spending.

-Reviewing your finances certainly isn’t going to be top priority just before Christmas, but why not make it a New Year resolution.
-Making sure that you’re not paying over the odds for a mortgage, car or house insurance.
+Reviewing your finances certainly isn’t a top priority just before Christmas, but why not make it a New Year’s resolution?
+Make sure you’re not paying over the odds for a mortgage, car or house insurance.
 Check you are not paying for a streaming service that no one watches or a gym membership you don’t use.
 All of these could free up cash to cover the cost of next Christmas, or just ease the squeeze in 2023.